A WORD OF CAUTION REGARDING BUBBLEWRAP ..........

 The problem seems to be caused by plasticizers leaching out of the bubblewrap and reacting with the finish.
 The advice I am being given by archivists is to first wrap the item in acid-free tissue paper and then in bubblewrap, ensuring that the bubbles face outwards.
 Do not use bubblewrap for long-term storage.

-The acid-free tissue paper is not expensive and could well help you avoid expensive damage.
-You can obtain supplies of acid-free tissue paper from CAB Search, who's website is at:
+Acid-free tissue paper is not expensive and could well help you avoid expensive damage.

 If anyone has more information on this topic of bubblewrap damage I would be pleased to hear from them.